Command Line Guide

 The command line interface is the same as in upstream Slic3r, with the following modifications:

-• we have an additional parameter --loglevel to configure severity of messages printed out to the console
+--loglevelto configure severity of messages printed out to the console - we support

 As may be expected, PrusaSlicer loads the profiles from an AMF or 3MF file when slicing from the command line, and the individual slicing parameters specified on command line overwrite those imported from the AMF or 3MF file.